team-velocirabbit-times-infinity/job-dashboard/README.md

   - created automatic closing for the Job Modal once the 'Save' button is clicked
   - getAllListings is now linked to a useState where the listings refresh and aree updated once the Job Modal closes
 - Improved user and listing data storage and retrieval by:
-  - initilized a new database to connect with and sequalized our schemas for easier readability on queries
+  - initilized a new database to connect with and sequelized our schemas for easier readability on queries
   - updated controllers for Listings, and created controllers for Users

 ## Technology Used: